FFFYMing/OBMeshfree/README.md

 * [An asymptotically compatible meshfree quadrature rule for nonlocal problems with applications to peridynamics](https://www.sciencedirect.com/science/article/pii/S004578251830402X)

-There are three test problems: static bond-based peridynamics, static nonlocal diffusion, and Kalthoff-Winkler experiment.
-All the problems are in two-dimensional space.
+There are five test problems: static nonlocal diffusion(converge to nonlocal limit), static nonlocal diffusion(converge to local limit), dynamic nonlocal diffusion, static bond-based peridynamics, and Kalthoff-Winkler experiment.
+The first four problems focus on heterogeneous materials.
+For KW experiment we're interested in homogeneous case.
+All the problems are in two-dimensional physical space.

 # Requirements
 * gcc 7.5.0 or newer
 * Install BLAS and LAPACK packages, you may need to change Makefile to direct to BLAS and LAPACK libraries.

 # Files
+* nonlocaldiff_static_nonlocal.cpp is the code for the static nonlocal diffusion problem with Dirichlet boundary condition, converging to nonlocal limit.
+* nonlocaldiff_static.cpp is the code for the static nonlocal diffusion problem with Dirichlet boundary condition, converging to local limit.
+* nonlocaldiff.cpp is the code for the dynamic nonlocal diffusion problem with Dirichlet boundary condition and backward Euler scheme.
 * PMB_2Dweight.cpp is the code for the static bond-based peridynamics with Dirichlet boundary condition.
-* nonlocaldiff.cpp is the code for the dynamic nonlocal diffusion problem with Dirichlet boundary condition and backward Euler scheme.
 * KW_2Dweight_dynamic.cpp is the code for the Kalthoff-Winkler experiment simulation.

 # Quick start

+## static nonlocal diffusion problems (converging to nonlocal limit)

+compile the run code with the following command:

+1. make Nldiffnl
+2. ./nldiffnl.ex \<number of particles\>\<ratio of delta/h\>\<poly order\>

+Example:

+./nldiffnl.ex 20 3.5 2

+## static nonlocal diffusion problems (converging to local limit)

+compile the run code with the following command:

+1. make Nldiff
+2. ./nldiff.ex \<number of particles\>\<ratio of delta/h\>\<poly order\>

+Example:

+./nldiff.ex 20 3.5 2

+## dynamic nonlocal diffusion problems

+compile the run code with the following command:

+1. make Nldiffd
+2. ./nldiffd.ex \<number of particles\>\<ratio of delta/h\>

+Example:

+./nldiff.ex 20 3.5

 ## static bond-based peridynamics

 compile the run code with the following command: